Last Updated on 10/22/2022

 Biarritz is the birthplace of surfing in Europe with the first surfers arriving in 1956 on Côte des Basques.
 Producer Dick Zanuck and screenwriter Peter Viertel were on set for the film adaptation of The Sun Also Rises.
 With one look at the waves, they had Zanuck’s surfboard shipped from LA.

 Peter Viertel is believed to be the first surfer in Europe and one of the pioneers of the surf community that would grow in the following years.
 Read more about the history of surfing and festivals in Biarritz.
+Whether you are an experienced surfer, taking a lesson for the first time, or just a bystander watching, Côte des Basques has something for everyone.

 Right along the promenade that runs parallel to Côte des Basques, you’ll find a few bars with prime outdoor seating for surfer/people-watching.
 I chose Carlos for its innovative drink list, prime views, beautiful interior and trendy (but not pretentious) vibe.
 Drinks were great, and the servers were friendly.
 Take a seat on the cushioned steps facing the ocean and watch the sunset.

-With Biarritz right next to Spain, you’ll find a thriving tapas scene with restaurants serving pintxos and bocadillos.
+With Biarritz so close to the Spanish border, you’ll find a thriving tapas scene with restaurants serving pintxos and bocadillos.
+Since I live in Spain, I get plenty of Spanish food so I opted for restaurants with more traditional French specialities.

-Since I live in Spain, I get plenty of Spanish food.
-So, I opted for a more traditional French speciality at Crêperie Sarrasin Biarritz.
-Galettes are made with buckwheat, naturally gluten free and an absolutely delicious savory meal.
+Crêperie Sarrasin Biarritz serves galettes that are made with buckwheat, naturally gluten free and make an absolutely delicious savory meal.
 The galettes were so good that they rivaled my favorite gluten free restaurants in Paris.
 Complete with a stylish interior, friendly employees and local cider.
 Make a reservation!

 6. See Villa Belza